 There is a trend of declining forage across the landscape (s.
 3.8.3.4).
 While there is some potential to enhance forage with thinning, the primary purpose of this project is not to meet the total forage needs for deer or elk.
-That would take a much larger landscape scale planning effort that is outside the scope of this assessment.
+That would take a much larger landscape scale planning effort that is outside the scope of this assessment, and as such, is not considered a key issue.
 However, enhancing diversity is part of the purpose and need for this project and creating gaps for stand scale diversity is part of the proposed action.
 The proposed action has been adjusted in several units to incorporate some forage creation by heavy thinning where appropriate species are present (s.
 1.4.5).
-This adjustment would still allow for full achievement of the project's purpose and need.
+This adjustment would allow for full achievement of the project's purpose and need.